6 Electrical solutions for your home problems

 - If this doesn’t work, then your best option is to consult a qualified electrician.

-PROBLEM #2: Why are the light switches not working properly?
+2) Why are my light switches not working properly?

 CAUSE: Most of the times, this is due to low-quality, unexperienced workmanship or sub-standard products.